Mainstream pop, indie rock, hip hop, punk, blues, or jazz — no matter your musical taste, you’ll find it live in Chicago any night of the week.

 Green Mill Cocktail Lounge

-Carrying on the traditions set forth by the legends that once took the stage, this former speakeasy in Uptown dates back to 1907 and is the longest continuously running jazz club in the country.
-Slip into one of the glamorous curved booths at this cultural gem for a stellar lineup of live jazz every night, from sultry singers to big band and bebop.
+The Green Mill is a staple of Chicago’s famed jazz scene.
+This former speakeasy in the bustling Uptown neighborhood dates back to 1907 — making it one of the oldest continuously operating jazz clubs in the country.
+Slip into one of the glamorous curved booths (you can even request Al Capone’s favorite spot) for a stellar lineup of live jazz every night, from sultry singers to big band and bebop.

 Blue Chicago